 Compound statement: A statement that involves more than one claim or assertion.
-A compound statement may therefore be understood as being composed of multiple simple statements.
+A compound statement may therefore be understood as being composed of multiple statements-which may themselves be simple and/or compound.

-Simple Statements
+Simple Statements: Positive & Negative

-Positive (affirmative) statement: A simple statement asserting that something is true.
+Positive (affirmative) statement: A simple statement claiming that something is true.